Measuring Small Longitudinal Phase Shifts via Weak Measurement Amplification: Acknowledgment

-This work was supported by the National Natural Science Foundation of China (Grant Nos.
-11274289, 11325419, 11374288, 11474268, 61327901 , 11674306 and 61590932), the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (No. XDB01030200), National key R$\&$D program (No. 2016YFA0301300 and No. 2016YFA0301700) and the Fundamental Research Funds for the CentralUniversities, China (No. WK2470000018 and No. WK2470000022).
+This work is supported by the National Natural Science Foundation of China (No. 92065113, 11904357, 62075208 and 12174367), National Key Research and Development Program of China (No. 2021YFE0113100).
+Meng-Jun Hu is supported by Beijing Academy of Quantum Information Sciences.